js2264/periodicDNA/README.md

 )
 ```

+**Warning**: It is recommended to run this command across many processors
+use the `cores` argument.
+This command typically takes one day to produce
+a periodicity track over 15,000 GRanges of 150 bp (with default parameters)
+using `cores = 12`.
+It is highly recommended to run this command in a
+new `screen` session.

 ## Contributions
 Code contributions, bug reports, fixes and feature requests are most welcome.
 Please make any pull requests against the master branch at